KitLemonfoot/ArchipelagoSDC/README.md

 - Access to the Fuckball can also be given as an item.
 - (Optional) Every item given to Sonic in Stage 4 can be a check.
 - (Optional) Every object released by Sonic in Stage 5 can be a check.
+- (Optional) Every Eggy that can be interacted with can be a check.
 #### MY ROOMMATE SONIC
 - Every major progression of the story is a check.
 - (Optional) Minor progressions of the story can also be checks.